imliam/Lua-Collections/README.md

 This collection class was heavily inspired by the collection functionality found in the [Laravel Framework](https://laravel.com/docs/master/collections) for PHP, and implements many of the methods from it, although with some changes to functionality to account for how Lua handles data.

+## Features

+- Pure Lua - no C package to worry about!
+- Wide range of pre-built methods
+- Method chaining reads like a sentence, and is easy to understand
+- Immutable tables *(for the most part)*
+- Convenience for developing
+- Tests, open source, and used in production software

+## Installing

+Collections can be installed into a Lua project like any other Lua package.

+1) [LuaRocks](http://luarocks.org/modules/imliam/collections) is a package manager for Lua projects, which can install the Collections library.

+2) Include `collections.lua` in the project's directory, and add `Collection = require 'collection'` to the file that collections are to be used in.

 ## Creating Collections

 A collection can be created with the `collect()` helper function, which is merely an alias for [Collection:new()](#method-new).
 It accepts an existing table as an argument to create the collection, or will be empty if none is supplied.